-The San Jose Evergreen Community College District has announced the Spring 2020 semester will continue through online instruction only.
-No changes have been announced for the Summer 2020 semester.
+The San Jose Evergreen Community College District has announced the Spring 2020 and Summer 2020 semesters will continue through online instruction only.
+No changes have been announced for the Fall 2020 semester.
 We will notify you as soon as possible when we receive any further information.

 How Do I Complete the Courses Online or in Alternative Modality?

 Your instructors should have already communicated instructions on how to complete your course requirements.
 If you have not heard from your instructors, please email them immediately.
 You may find their information on the directory here: Faculty and Staff Directory.